jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 **When to use this:**

-Use try/catch for simple operations, rapid prototyping, or at system boundaries (HTTP handlers, event listeners) where you need to catch all unexpected errors and return a 500 response.
+Use try/catch for simple operations, rapid prototyping, or at system boundaries (HTTP handlers, event listeners) where you need to catch unexpected errors and return an appropriate HTTP response.

 **The limitations:**